-Hubbub with Mindy Kaling
+Q&A with Mindy Kaling

-AS A WRITER AND A STAR on the hit comedy The Office, Mindy Kaling is obviously a very funny person.
+As a writer and star on the hit comedy The Office, Mindy Kaling is obviously a very funny person.
 NBC agrees: It just signed the 32-year-old Cambridge native and BB&N grad to a deal that makes her executive producer on the show, and has her developing a sitcom of her own.
 On top of that, Kaling also has a new book, Is Everyone Hanging Out Without Me?
 (And Other Concerns), out on 11/1.

 I just want to tell you I have a bit of a lisp ’cause I just got braces on the inside of my teeth.